Aiven-Open/slack-connector-for-apache-flink/README.md

 ## Trademarks

 Apache Flink is either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
-Google Cloud Storage (GCS) is a trademark and property of their respective owners.
-All product and service names used in this website are for identification purposes only and do not imply endorsement.

 Slack is a trademark and service mark of Slack Technologies, Inc., registered in the U.S. and in other countries.